hsnlab/escape/pox/ext/doc/source/index.rst

   Username/password: **mininet/mininet**

-  Our implementation relies on Mininet 2.1.0, but ESCAPEv2 has been tested on the newest image too and no problem has occurred yet!
+  Our implementation relies on Mininet 2.1.0, but ESCAPEv2 has been tested on the newest image too (Mininet 2.2.1 on Ubuntu 14.04 - 64 bit) and no problem has occurred yet!

 2. Create the .ssh folder in the home directory and copy your private RSA key which you gave on the fp7-unify.eu GitLab site into the VM with the name